FIWARE-Ops/marinera/applications/mongodb/chart/README.md

 ## Values

-For the documentation of the original helm chart, go to the official helm chart at: https://github.com/bitnami/charts/tree/master/bitnami/mongodb.
+For the documentation of the original helm chart, go to the Bitnami helm chart at: https://github.com/bitnami/charts/tree/master/bitnami/mongodb.